Shute & Merchant

 No single photo taken from land could capture the full harbor, not even panoramic views.

-Many other images of Gloucester harbor, like the one from the NOAA photo library collection, also recorded potions of the harbor.
+Many other images of Gloucester harbor, like the one from the NOAA photo library collection, also recorded portions of the harbor.
 This one from 1882 give a good idea as to just how the various fishing wharves lined the harbor's edge.

 The scene of fishing activity aboard a schooner was captured from a Thomas A. Edison movie produced around 1913.
 This film, entitled "La Industris* de la Pesca en Gloucester Mass USA", may have been created for the Gorton-Pew firm, and was apparently created for a Spanish speaking audience, as all the subtitles are in that language. (*not all of the English terms were translated correctly -- as this was a vintage Edison film, the only way to get another type of copy was to have it videotaped while playing, so apologies for the lower quality level of the video -- approx. 12 min long)